bde91/PiModules/UPS-PIco-Programmers-Registers.md

 To read the battery level Battery Level value in 10th of mili volts

     sudo i2cget -y 1 0x69 0x08 w

+The full list of programme registers can be downloaded at the top of the page, and individual registers and their uses are referred to in their relevant sections.